Last Updated on March 21, 2021 by Julia Wilson

 - Spoiled or mouldy food, if it has gone off, don’t give it to your cat.

-It is always a good idea to check with your vet before giving your cat food which is meant for human consumption, just to be on the safe side.
+It is always a good idea to check with your vet before giving your cat food that is meant for human consumption, just to be on the safe side.

 What should I do if my cat has consumed one of the above foods?